 Pittsburgh Steelers defensive line coach John Mitchell has been with the team since the fall of 1994, having replace Steve Furness as part of Bill Cowher‘s coaching purge following the 1993 season.
 During John Mitchell’s watch and, particularly during the Kevin Colbert era, the Steelers defensive line has been a model of stability.

 - During Pittsburgh second Super Bowl Era, Aaron Smith, Casey Hampton, Kimo von Oelhoffen and then Brett Keisel provided the bed rock that the Steelers defense rested upon.

 While each of those starters played a critical role in securing Lombardi Trophies in Super Bowl XL and Super Bowl XLIII, their impact and importance of their understudies cannot be under stated.
-Johnny Mitchell’s system relies heavily on rotating defensive lineman in and out throughout the game.
+John Mitchell’s system relies heavily on rotating defensive lineman in and out throughout the game.

 - But for Mitchell’s system to be effective, the Steelers can’t suffer a drop of in quality of play when the starter has taken a breather.